alexharv074/bash-test/climate_council.md

 - Nuclear power plants are highly controversial

-It is a little disingenous to say that nuclear power is controversial even as the Climate Council uses its platform to create anti-nuclear controversy.
+It is a little disingenuous to say that nuclear power is controversial even as the Climate Council uses its platform to create anti-nuclear controversy.
 It is likely that the nuclear power would not be controversial in the absence of anti-nuclear groups like the Australian Greens and the Climate Council spreading misinformation about nuclear power.

 - Nuclear power plants are risky and harmful?